Partnership & Grantee Highlights

 One Hive

-Having a top-tier service contract for its LCMS has been invaluable.
-Despite encountering machine difficulties twice this year, the facility experienced minimal downtime thanks to the rapid response of service representatives.
-The CCECF is also preparing to install a new GCMS following a much-needed HVAC update scheduled for fall 2025.
-This GCMS will allow the lab to quantify additional pesticides that are challenging to measure with LCMS, such as pyrethroid insecticides, certain organophosphate insecticides, and several commonly used fungicides.
+One Hive also supported a top-tier service contract for its LCMS, a new GCMS and HVAC updates scheduled for fall 2025.
+This GCMS will allow the lab to quantify additional pesticides that are challenging to measure with LCMS, such as pyrethroid insecticides, certain organophosphate insecticides, and several commonly used fungicides